-If you go to the airport without REAL ID compliant identification or another acceptable form of ID on or after October 1, 2020, you won't be allowed past the security checkpoint.
+If you go to the airport without REAL ID compliant identification or another acceptable form of ID on or after the deadline, you won't be allowed past the security checkpoint.
 So, definitely don't make that mistake!

 Can a REAL ID be used for anything other than domestic travel?

 Nope.
 You'll still need your passport if you're flying internationally or boarding a cruise.

 How can I educate and prepare my clients?

 Reach out to them as soon as possible!
 Don't assume your clients have been made aware of these changes; it can be so easy for a big piece of information like this to sleep through the cracks.
 Your travelers look to you as a travel expert, so take this opportunity to make yourself invaluable.